EENI Global Business School

 1- Rules of conduct and ethics derived from the Quran and Sunnah

-2- Zakat tax as the basis of the Islamic fiscal policy.
+2- Zakat tax as the basis of Islamic fiscal policy.

 A good Muslim should pay annually 2.5% of his assets of his net wealth, to benefit the poorest brothers.
 This act is considered mandatory from a legal standpoint.

-For the agricultural products, precious metals, minerals, and livestock, the Zakat vary between 2.5 (1/40) and 20%, depending on the type of goods.
+for agricultural products, precious metals, minerals, and livestock, the Zakat vary between 2.5 (1/40) and 20%, depending on type of goods.

 3- Prohibition of interest (Riba).